Dr Cathryn Pearce

 I worked for the University of Alaska Anchorage and its various branch campuses for 22 years, in both a part-time capacity and full-time as a tenured professor of history before moving to the UK.
 I was a member of the history team and Greenwich Maritime Centre at the University of Greenwich for five years prior to joining Portsmouth.

-I coordinate and teach Naval History Research Skills, coordinate Naval Research Project, and supervise on the Project and Naval History Dissertation modules at the postgraduate level along with PhD supervisions.
+As a part-time senior lecturer, I coordinate and teach Naval History Research Skills, coordinate Naval Research Project, and supervise on the Project and Naval History Dissertation modules at the postgraduate level along with PhD supervisions.

 In previous posts, I have taught undergraduate modules on Making History, Global Exploration; Maritime Nation: Britain and the Sea from 1500; various European History from the Early Modern period to 1945; Maritime History of Alaska and the North Pacific; Russian America: A Social and Cultural History; Alaska History; History of the Gold Rush; Colonies and Revolution (US); American Women's History to 1870; World War II in the Aleutians; and the History of Discoveries.